Nathan-Furnal/blog/content/20250703--working-with-settings.md

-Let's go with an example now, where I'll setup the [connection to a DB with SQLAlchemy](https://docs.sqlalchemy.org/en/20/core/engines.html#engine-configuration), with a more legwork with a `Secret` type, which isn't safe by any means but won't default to printing the value of the secret.
+Let's go with an example now, where I'll setup the [connection to a DB with SQLAlchemy](https://docs.sqlalchemy.org/en/20/core/engines.html#engine-configuration), with a bit more legwork in order to build a `Secret` type, which isn't safe by any means but won't default to printing the value of the secret.

 In a `config.py`, there's now: